jacobpalm/costa/README.md

-# costa
-The Costa Graphical User Interface
+# The Costa GUI

-Costa is a graphical user interface, designed to run on top of the command line as a shell.
+Costa is a graphical user interface (GUI), designed to run on top of the command line as a shell.

 It is designed for MS-DOS, but tested with FreeDOS and DOSBox as well.
 In theory, it should run on any MS-DOS compatible operating system.